tc39/notes/es7/2016-05/may-24.md

 MS: Lets move on (PTC Performance Concerns, bullet *).
 We have to swallow loss of perfomance

-FST: we could not implement the feature with cross realm without API changes.
+EFT: we could not implement the feature with cross realm without API changes.
 Microsoft could not implement this feature with no performance cost.

 MS: Not ability to implement, but how it slows me down.